 Parent Portal – www.parents.brock.ac.uk

 You can find key information relating to your son or daughter’s progress on Parent Portal.
-Login details will be sent to you soon after Enrolment and we urge you to use this platform to stay up to date.
+Please note that parents will be sent activation codes once the student has signed the Learner agreement after their Enrolment session.

 Parent Portal contains the following information: